Little Bits of History

 George, George, George – In 1760, George III began his reign in England.

-Nuke It - In 1955, microwaves became available for home use.
+Nuke It – In 1955, microwave ovens became available for home use.

 Fox River Grove – In 1995, a train hit a bus stopped at a red light.